gregjacobs/Class.js/README.md

 	inheritedStatics : {
 		onClassExtended : function( newClass ) {
 			// newClass is the class that was just created.
-We can't yet reference it as MyClass
+We can't yet reference it as MyBaseClass
 			// until the Class() function returns.
 It will also apply to subclasses as well.

 			// Attach a static, unique id to this class, and each subclass extended from this one